 Do 24-Inch Monitors Weigh A Lot?

+How much does a monitor weigh?
 Depending on the model, a 24-inch monitor can weigh more or less.
 Generally speaking, screens with LED backlighting are lighter than those with fluorescent backlighting.
 A 17-inch LG W1761V weighs only 5 pounds, a 22-inch Samsung T220 weighs 9 pounds, and an HP W2007 weighs 10 pounds.

 The Samsung S24C650D, a 24-inch monitor, has a bigger screen and weighs roughly 13 pounds.
 The weight of a 24-inch monitor can range from 10 to 15 pounds.